FlyMandi/FlyMandi/README.md

 ## Welcome.

 I like to code (duh), particularly interested in Low-Level coding such as Game Engine Programming with C++.

+I have a healthy obsession with figuring out how stuff works under the hood.

 Also very passionate about automation, I know PowerShell quite well and often automate tasks I find myself doing often.

 # List of projects: